simonegrefe/CohortAnalysis/README.md

 ### 4. Leverage High-Performing Cohorts to Improve Onboarding & Engagement

-Early 2024 cohorts (January–March) and the high-performing later cohorts (May–June) exhibit distinct behavioural patterns that can be used to optimize the onboarding process.
+Early 2024 cohorts (January–March) and the high-performing later cohorts (May–June) exhibit distinct behavioral patterns that can be used to optimize the onboarding process.
 Recommendations include:

-- Analysing touchpoints, communications, and promotions that contributed to the strong early behaviour in the May/June cohorts.
+- Analysing touchpoints, communications, and promotions that contributed to the strong behavior within 2 and 3 months of the late cohorts.
 - Applying these findings to future onboarding strategies to improve early retention and accelerate the second purchase cycle.